 (1) (1 point).
-The proposed project involves mixed-financing for additional units in which the non-Section 202 units represent 30 percent or less of the Section 202 units in the project; or

-(2) (2 points).
+The proposed project involves mixed-financing for additional units in which the non-Section 202 units represent 30 percent or less of the Section 202 units in the project; OR (2) (2 points).
 The proposed project involves mixed-financing for additional units in which the non-Section 202 units represent over 30 percent of the Section 202 units in the project.

-Note: If you are proposing a mixedfinanced project for additional units over and above the Section 202 units, your application may receive a maximum of 2 points under Rating Factor 4(c).
+Note: If you are proposing a mixed-financed project for additional units over and above the Section 202 units, your application may receive a maximum of 2 points under Rating Factor 4(c).
 Your application will receive either 1 or 2 points under this Rating Factor, depending upon the number of non-Section 202 units to be developed in the project.
 If your project will not involve mixed-financing for additional units, no points will be assigned for Rating Factor 4(c).

-5. Rating Factor 5: Achieving Results and Program Evaluation (10 Points)
+5. Rating Factor 5: Achieving Results and Program Evaluation (12 Points)

 This factor reflects HUD's goal to embrace high standards of ethics, management and accountability and, as such, emphasizes HUD's commitment to ensuring that you keep the promises made in your application.
 This factor requires that you clearly identify the benefits or outcomes of your project and develop an evaluation plan to measure performance, which includes what you are going to measure, how you are going to measure it, and the steps you will have in place to make adjustments to your project development timeline should you not be able to achieve any of the major milestones.
-Completion of Exhibit 8(k), Logic Model, will assist you in completing your response to this rating factor.
+Completion of Exhibit 8(j), Logic Model, will assist you in completing your response to this rating factor.
 This rating factor also addresses the extent to which your project will implement practical solutions that result in residents achieving independent living, educational opportunities, and improved living environments.
-Finally, this factor addresses the extent to which the long-term viability of your project will be sustained for the duration of the a.
-(5 points).
-The extent to which your project development timeline is indicative of your full understanding of the development process and will, therefore, result in the timely development of your project.

-40-year capital advance period.
-Submit information responding to this factor in accordance with Application Submission Requirements in Exhibits 3(g), 3(h), 3(i) and 8(k) of Section IV.B. of this program section of the SuperNOFA.
+Finally, this factor addresses the extent to which the long-term viability of your project will be sustained for the duration of the 40-year capital advance period.
+Submit information responding to this factor in accordance with Application Submission Requirements in Exhibits 3(e), 3(g), 3(h), 3(i), 6(b) and 8(j) of Section IV.B.
+NOFA.